Site icon I Love to Watch You Play

 The Reason Girls Should Play Sports

 The reason girls should play sports.
 Did you know as little as four hours of exercise a week may reduce a teenage girl’s risk of breast cancer by up to 60%.
-Female athletes are 92% LESS likely to get involved with drugs than female students who don’t play sports, and study after study show that female athletes do better than their counterparts in GPA and graduation rates.
+Female athletes are 92% LESS likely to get involved with drugs than female students who don’t play sports, and study after study shows that female athletes do better than their counterparts in GPA and graduation rates.

 But that’s just the tip of the iceberg as to the reason girls should play sports.
 Puberty, cliques, social media, the pressure to be perfect; raising girls isn’t work for the weak of heart.
 Ask any mother of girls; the middle school and high school years are some of the toughest!
 As our little angels begin to navigate prickly social situations, body image, and boyfriends, it’s just about that time they don’t want to have anything to do with us.
-So we watch from the sidelines, doing the best we can to help, but typically almost anything we try to do causes more friction and tension than any good we intended.
+So we watch from the sidelines, doing the best we can to help, but typically, almost anything we try to do causes more friction and tension than any good we intended.
 But a 2018 study revealed sports can be their superpower.

 Female Athletes Fare Better In Nearly Every Aspect Of Adolescence Compared To Non-Sport-Playing Peers”

 It doesn’t get any more straightforward, if you want to raise happy, healthy, successful girls, make sure she plays sports, especially in high school.
 That’s one of the findings in a report by the nonprofit group ROX or Ruling Our Experiences.
-The organization surveyed over 10,000 girls in the U.S. in 5th through 12th grades as part of the girls and sports impact report and found girls who play sports are more confident, have higher opinions of themselves and their bodies, and have stronger relationships with other girls compared to those who don’t play sports.
+The organization surveyed over 10,000 girls in the U.S. in 5th through 12th grades as part of the girls and sports impact report and found girls who play sports are more confident, have higher opinions of themselves and their bodies and have stronger relationships with other girls compared to those who don’t play sports.

 How To Keep Your Daughter Playing Sports Longer